 Certain workplaces will require you to wear various items of protective clothing.
 On building sites, for example, a ‘PPE’ consisting of a hard hat, a high visibility vest, and steel toecap boots are all essential.
-In certain factories, you might need special gloves, ear protection or eyewear.
-Whatever it is, make sure you have the right gear and equipment for the job, and it’s being used or worn correctly every single time.
+In certain factories, you might need special gloves, ear protection, or eyewear.
+Whatever it is, make sure you have the right gear and equipment for the job, and that it’s being used or worn correctly every single time.
 Getting lax or lazy could lead to a life-changing accident.

 Get Properly Trained